aartitandon/SURE-EH-Research-Project/Subquestions.md

 Duration in Comparison to the Hour of the Month, Day of the Month, Month, and Year </b>
 </figcaption>

+It is important to note here that each line represents an individual session.
+Starting from August 2020, the app utilization rises each month as indicated by the increasing amount of lines(sessions).
+January through April 2021 can be seen as the most successful months for the application due to its popular activity during growing season.

 # App Use By Activity